fqqf/bin-dynamic-analysis/README.md

 ```

 ## logme
-*Logs calls to the binary by warping it with logger*
+*Intercepts calls to binary by warping it with logger*

 ### Usage:
 ```bash